If you have several kids, you may be concerned about making your kids feel special, or how to manage spending time alone with each of them.

 When the kids were younger, this is one thing I did plan, and they loved it!

 What would you add to this list?
-Share some things you do to make your kids feel special!
+What are your favorite ideas for making your kids feel special!